The Little Red Schoolhouse

 Education has experienced great changes since the days of one-room schoolhouses, and will undoubtedly experience more changes in the future.
 The Little Red Schoolhouse enables us to look at education’s past, and gives visitors a sense of history.

-The Schoolhouse is open to visitors on weekends from 2-5 p.m.
-To schedule a visit for your classroom or organization, contact us at 419-372-7401 or dleuck@bgsu.edu.
+The Schoolhouse is open to visitors by appointment.
+To schedule a visit for you, your classroom, or your organization, contact us at 419-372-7401 or edhd@bgsu.edu.